skokielibrary/spl-content/_content/terry/services--business-services.markdown

 ##Find the right business book and periodical
 Our Small Business Collection (link to list on Encore) has a wide range of books and periodicals.
 Access ebooks and magazines online for the latest business, financial and technology information. (link to Safari books, books 24x7, Lexisnexis, factiva, zinio)

+##Start and stay in business
+###Get counseling from experienced executives and business owners
+SCORE counselors can advise you on business issues such as financing, marketing, and creating business plans.
+They are at Skokie Public Library every Wednesday evening.
+To sign up for a free appointment choose Skokie as a location on the [SCORE website](http://scorechicago.org/request-meeting/).
+###Write a business plan
+[SCORE](https://www.score.org/resources/business-planning-financial-statements-template-gallery) and the [Gale Business Plans Handbook](http://go.galegroup.com/ps/i.do?action=interpret&id=GALE|2YYW&v=2.1&u=skok17141&it=aboutBook&p=GVRL&sw=w&authCount=1) offer sample business plans and templates to help you get started creating your business plan.
+###Access online guides and forms supporting starting and running businesses
+- Illinois Small Business Development Centers
+- Illinois SBDC JVS/Duman Microenterprise Center
+- State of Illinois Business Portal
+- Small Business Administration
+- Legal Forms from Gale Cengage [Legal Forms Library](http://subscriptions.uslegalforms.com/gale/index.php?s=categories)
+- Essential Government forms from [BusinessUSA.gov](http://business.usa.gov/)